Adam-Yung/link-previewer/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/link-previewer/issues).
+Feel free to check the [issues page](https://github.com/Adam-Yung/link-previewer.git/issues).

 ## 📜 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.